Back to California

 State Seal of Civic Engagement

-An award given to students who show excellence in civics education and participation, understanding the U.S. Constitution, the California Constitution, and democratic systems.
+An award given to high school students who show excellence in civics education and participation, understanding of government systems, and other criteria set by the state board.

 Curriculum guide

-A document that outlines what should be taught in a course, including topics and learning goals.
+A document that outlines what should be taught in a specific course or subject area.

 Limits and Unknowns

-• The bill needs funding from the Legislature to proceed.
+• The bill needs funding from the Legislature to start.

 Bill History